Haklim733/stream-data-pipe/README.md

 ## apache kafka -> risingwave

-program produces a kafka topic which is ingested as a materialized view using rising wave.
+Messages are published a kafka topic which is then ingested as a source table and materialized view using rising wave.
-`./scripts/run-risingwave.sh`
+Navigate to `localhost:8888` and open the `kafka-risingwave` notebook.

-Results can be seen by `psql -h localhost -p 4566 -d dev -U root` and querying the `kafka_view` table.
+Results can be also seen via `psql -h localhost -p 4566 -d dev -U root` and querying the `<topic>_view` table.
-Or, navigate to `localhost:8888` and open the `kafka-risingwave` notebook.

 ## apache kafka -> ml inference -> kafka

-program produces a kafka topic which is ingested by the 'ml' service using python faststream and huggingface to produce an emotion sentiment analysis that is sent back to kafka topic.
+Messages are published to a kafka topic which is ingested by the 'ml' service using python faststream and huggingface to produce an emotion sentiment analysis that is sent back as a kafka topic.
 The topic names can be set in the docker-compose.yaml for notebook and ml services.

 navigate to `localhost:8888` and open the `kafka-ml-inference` notebook.